Read time: 12 minutes | Core wound: “Without my achievements, I’m nothing.”

 5. Self-worth plummets

-7. Numbing through distraction or substances
+7. Numbing through distraction, entertainment, or substances

 Read more about other types under stress

-Every Three’s story begins with applause.
+Your story probably begins with applause.

-They were the “star student,” the “talented athlete,” the “little entrepreneur.”
+You were the “star student,” the “talented athlete,” the “little entrepreneur.”
 These labels became cages.
 Any behavior outside the achievement framework went unnoticed or was gently redirected back toward performance.

 Emotions?
-“You don’t have time for that—you have practice.”
+“You don’t have time for that, you have practice.”
 Exhaustion?
 “Winners push through.”
 Doubt?
 “You’re destined for greatness, don’t overthink it.”

-Relationships: The Audience Problem
+Relationships: The Real Test

 4. Exhaustion point: The performance becomes unsustainable